SentinelX101/discourse-mumble/README.md

-# Mumble plugin for Discourse
+# Mumble plugin for Discourse - with minor edits
 A Mumble Viewer plugin for Discourse that displays channel and user information.
 - [Discourse] is an open source discussion platform.
 - [Mumble] is an open source voice chat software.